cgat-developers/ruffus/doc/tutorials/simple_tutorial/step2.rst

 ************************************
-Specifying jobs in parallel
+Task functions as recipes
 ************************************
+    This seems a lot of effort to do what we can accomplish in a single line of python code by simply calling the task function.

+    However, now that we have annotated this as a ruffus task function, we can start using it as part of a computational pipeline.

-    | Each :term:`task` function of the pipeline can also be a recipe or
+    | Each :term:`task` function of the pipeline is best viewed as a recipe or
       `rule <http://www.gnu.org/software/make/manual/make.html#Rule-Introduction>`_
-      which can be applied at the same time to many different parameters.
+      which can be applied to many different parameters.

     | For example, one can have a *compile task* which will compile any source code, or
       a *count_lines task* which will count the number of lines in any file.

     | In the example above, we have made a single output by supplying a single input parameter.
-     You can use much the same syntax to apply the same recipe to *multiple* inputs at the same time.
+     You can use much the same syntax to apply the same recipe to *multiple* input files at the same time.

     .. note ::